 - working with and advising form tutors when appropriate

 - keeping the Deputy Head and Headmaster informed of pastoral matters as appropriate

-- liaising with the School Nurse, the school doctors, School Counsellor, Chaplain, parents, and outside agencies, as appropriate
+- liaising with the School Nurse, school doctors, School Counsellor, parents, and outside agencies, as appropriate

 The Headmaster has overall responsibility for the pastoral welfare of every member of the school community.

-The Deputy Head has responsibility for the welfare of the pupils in consultation with the Heads of Lower and Middle School and the Head of Sixth Form, the housemasters/mistresses and the tutors.
+The Deputy Head has responsibility for the welfare of the pupils in consultation with the Head of House and the Head of Sixth Form, the housemasters/mistresses and the tutors.
 He also takes responsibility for staff welfare.

 The School Nurse, can be consulted about medical issues or any illness that occurs during the school day.
 She will refer pupils to the school doctors if appropriate.
 She is also available to see and advise members of staff.
 Her surgery is in Weymouth House.